animra/Bank-Management-System/README.md

 # Bank Management System
 The bank management system is an application for maintaining a person's account in a bank.
 This project tried to show the working of a banking account system and cover the basic functionality of a bank account management system.
-In this project we use object oriented features which are:
+In this project we used object oriented features which are:
 - Classes
 - Inheritance
 - Composition